neilchvz/infrastructure-portfolio/automation/production-monitoring/README.md

 Deploying speedtest scripts fleet-wide produces meaningless data.
-Laptops on home Wi-Fi, machines connected over client VPN, devices on cellular hotspots — all of these return results that reflect the individual user's connection, not the office ISP.
+Laptops on home Wi-Fi, machines connected over client VPN, devices on cellular
+hotspots: all of these return results that reflect the individual user's connection, not the office ISP.

 The solution is one stationary, wired or primary-network Mac per office location, scoped to the monitoring policy by serial number.
 This machine never moves.
 Its results represent the office connection, not a user.

-Addigy Flex Policies make this precise — the policy only auto-assigns devices that match the serial number filter.
+Addigy Flex Policies make this precise: the policy only auto-assigns devices that match the serial number filter.
 New devices enrolled in that client's Addigy tenant are never accidentally pulled into the monitoring policy.